-This subject can be considered from three different points of view.
-In the first place to consider this our physical body, how this expresses all that it partakes as a food, as a drink, as a medicine.
-If a person has a grosser food it is expressed outwardly, fone has a finer food it is expressed outwardly, fone has a purer food it is manifested outwardly, for has not the consideration of this, it is also manifested outwardly.
+This subject can be considered from three different points of view: In the first place to consider this4 our physical body, how this expresses all that it partakes5 as a6 food, as a6 drink, as a6 medicine.
+If a person has a grosser food 7 it is expressed outwardly, 7 8 if one has a finer food 7 it is expressed outwardly, 7 if one has a purer food it is manifested outwardly, 8 if one has not the consideration of this, it is also manifested outwardly.
 The body shows the same